Durango Resources (CVE:DGO) Trading Up 25% – What’s Next?

-Shares of Durango Resources Inc. (CVE:DGO – Get Free Report) shot up 25% during trading on Wednesday .
-The company traded as high as C$0.05 and last traded at C$0.05.
-279,000 shares were traded during mid-day trading, an increase of 57% from the average session volume of 177,243 shares.
+Durango Resources Inc. (CVE:DGO – Get Free Report) shares shot up 25% during mid-day trading on Wednesday .
+The stock traded as high as C$0.05 and last traded at C$0.05.
+279,000 shares were traded during trading, an increase of 57% from the average session volume of 177,243 shares.
 The stock had previously closed at C$0.04.

 About Durango Resources